Do nootropics work? And if so, how?

 From the high to low, the five primary brainwave frequencies and their associated states of consciousness are:

-• Delta (0.5-3 Hz) - Deep sleep and advanced levels of deep mediation.
+- Delta (0.5-3 Hz) - Deep sleep and advanced levels of deep meditation.

 How nootropics help with brain waves: